nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 1. Provide the API to block storage, query, a rollback operation
 2. Synchronous latest blocks from the Internet, a preliminary verification, validation, bifurcation without bifurcate, call consensus in a consensus based verification, the trading module dual authentication, all validation after saved to the local.
-3. Block synchronization, broadcasting, forwarding message processing
+3. Block synchronization, broadcasting, forwarding message process
-4. Branch chain maintenance, switch
+4. Fork chains maintenance and switch
-5. Bifurcate, orphans the block judgment, storage
+5. Fork blocks judgment and storage

 ### 2.2 The module service